 The Library G.I.F.T.
 Program (Generate Imagination in Families Today) is dedicated to making new or gently used books available to children and their families in our area, and to raising awareness of the lifelong benefits of early childhood literacy.
 Bright boxes and shelves of GIFT books are located at agencies and businesses in Batavia.
 Children can take a book from the shelf to bring home, read, and keep!

 Want to donate?

-Donate new or gently used children’s books in drop boxes at these schools: Jackson, John Kennedy, St. Joseph Elementary and St. Paul Lutheran School or at the Richmond Memorial Library.
+Donate new or gently used children’s books in the purple crates at the Richmond Memorial Lobby.

 Want to volunteer?